JalexSocial/rizzy.docs/content/docs/introduction/overview.md

 While Rizzy focuses on server-rendered components enhanced with HTMX, you might still need richer client-side interactivity.
 For this, combining Rizzy/HTMX with a lightweight JavaScript library like **Alpine.js** is a popular pattern.
 For that we have RizzyUI as an off-the-shelf option.

 Alpine.js allows you to handle tasks such as complex event handling, local state management within a component fragment, and DOM manipulation directly within your HTML markup, complementing the server-driven updates from HTMX.
 Rizzy even includes helpers like `SerializeAsAlpineData` to simplify passing server-side model data into Alpine components. (*See Extensions section for more details*).

+RizzyUI (optional) provides a full starter suite of Tailwind-based UI components, built with Alpine.js, that provide client-side interactivity without needing to write the components yourself or implement them in Blazor.

 ---